oleo27/Moto/README.md

 ## 1. What is this project about?
-Motosfera is an ASP.NET MVC web application that I created to simply let myself get familiar with building modern web apps using C#, Blazor, HTML, Bootstrap/CSS and other techs.
+Motosfera is an ASP.NET MVC web application that I created to simply let myself get familiar with building modern web apps using C#, Razor Pages, HTML, Bootstrap/CSS and other techs.
 This app is a very simple blog app about cars, automotive and racing that allows user to read the content and write some comments, and for admin, there is a easy-to-use admin-interface.